suvarna28/javascript-quiz/README.md

 ## Credits

 * Our TA, Sebastian for explaining div hide and show.
-* Stackoverflow Website for the syntax I needed for logic at some places.
+* Stackoverflow Website for the syntax I needed.